JohnCosta27/JohnTech/content/blog/How I deal with REST APIs.md

 +++
 title = "Keeping it safe and simple.
-My preffered way to verify API requests in the frontend" date = "2025-08-18" author = "John Costa" toc = true
+My preferred way to verify API requests in the frontend" date = "2025-08-18" author = "John Costa" toc = true